Robert Dudley, 1st Earl of Leicester, Favorite of Queen Elizabeth I of England

 Lettice Knollys, Countess of Leicester; Credit – Wikipedia

-Robert Dudley, 1st Earl of Leicester by Unknown English workshop, oil on panel, circa 1575 NPG 247 © National Portrait Gallery, London
+Robert Dudley, 1st Earl of Leicester by Unknown English workshop, oil on panel, circa 1575 NPG 247 © National Portrait Gallery

 Robert remained a powerful and important political figure for the rest of his life.
-From the beginning of Elizabeth’s reign in 1558 until his death in 1588, Robert was one of her most conscientious privy councilors.
+From the beginning of Elizabeth’s reign in 1558 until he died in 1588, Robert was one of her most conscientious privy councilors.
 Robert and William Cecil, 1st Baron Burghley (Lord Burghley) were considered the most powerful and important political figures of Elizabeth I’s reign and worked intimately with her.

 In July 1588, as the Spanish Armada came closer to the coast of England, Elizabeth appointed Robert Lieutenant and Captain-General of the Queen’s Armies and Companies.
 On August 19, 1588, when Queen Elizabeth I gave her famous Speech to the Troops at Tilbury, a bareheaded Robert walked beside her horse.
 However, Robert had been in ill health for some time.
 Modern historians suspect the illness was malaria or stomach cancer.